Bachelor of Music with Honours

-Candidates must have completed the equivalent of a Bachelor of Music with at least a B grade average in 300-level courses, or equivalent, and been approved by the Dean of Arts (Academic).
+Students must have completed the equivalent of a Bachelor of Music with at least a B Grade Point Average in their 300-level courses, and been approved by the Dean of Arts (Academic).

 Entry into Performance courses are limited and applications for auditions are required – see 'How to apply' below.

 For the full entry requirements see the Regulations for the Bachelor of Music with Honours or use the admission requirements checker.

 Entry into Performance is limited and an application for audition is required.
 Applications close with the School of Music | Te Kura Puoro on 15 September of the preceding year.
 Contact the School of Music | Te Kura Puoro for more information and an application form.